 At first, some women may find the thought of moving to Saudi Arabia daunting.
-Questions about personal freedoms immediately come to mind, such as whether women drive, whether they have to 'cover up' and whether it's safe.
+Questions about personal freedoms immediately come to mind, such as whether women may drive, whether they have to 'cover up' and whether it's safe for them.

 Restrictions on women in Saudi Arabia

-Furthermore, trailing spouses who worked before arriving in Saudi Arabia may find their days suddenly filled with long hours of boredom.
-In patriarchal Saudi society, it's generally the women who must stay at home and battle with a loss of meaning.
+Trailing spouses who worked before arriving in Saudi Arabia may find their days suddenly filled with long hours of boredom.
+In patriarchal Saudi society, it's generally the women who stay at home.

 Sometimes, there’s a lack of understanding from the working partner.
-It’s easier for men to transition when they’re preoccupied with the workplace, and they may think it's easier for women because they get to stay home.
-How long these feelings last depends on the individual.
+Settling in is often easier for the working spouse as they’re preoccupied with the workplace and continually meeting new people.
+At the same time, they may assume their partner has an because they get to stay home, despite the isolation and boredom oftinvolved.

 Overcoming culture shock as a woman in Saudi Arabia

 Living in large company-sponsored compounds can make life much easier and more enjoyable for expat women than staying in an individual apartment or villa.
-It’s generally easier to meet people in compounds, and it doesn't take expat wives long before they find themselves having made new friends and acquaintances.
+It’s generally easier to meet people in compounds, and it doesn't take expat wives long before they find themselves making new friends and acquaintances.

-Compounds have everything on-site such as restaurants, bowling alleys, dry cleaners, grocery stores, golf courses, salons, soccer fields and gyms.
+Compounds have everything on site including, for example, restaurants, bowling alleys, dry cleaners, grocery stores, golf courses, salons, soccer fields and gyms.
 There are various activities to choose from that closely mirror what’s available in the Western world and, for the most part, people wear what they like.

 Living outside the compounds among the locals, women may find themselves feeling isolated and void of all sources of entertainment.
 Saudis are quite private, and tend to spend their time with family and close friends rather than inviting new people into their circles.
 It isn't impossible to make local friends, but it's often difficult.